Annex D: Internal Schema References (Normative)

 1. Property-level reference — a single field whose type is taken from a definition (field | $ref).

 2. Object-level reference — an object that includes all fields of another definition and may add, override or remove fields.
+Object-level reference targets exactly one template.

 In Okyline, $ref is an inclusion mechanism: a referenced schema is treated as a base that can be extended, explicitly overridden or partially removed.
 This differs intentionally from JSON Schema, where $ref behaves as a total substitution.